real-tea/FINALYEAR_PRO/README.md

 - [Supabase](https://supabase.com/) is an open-source Firebase alternative with an incredible feature-rich backend-as-a-service.
 We use Supabase for our database, authentication, edge functions and storage
 - [NextJS](https://nextjs.org) is a React framework that provides hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 We use NextJS 13 (App router) for our frontend, hosted on [Vercel](https://vercel.com)

-**Packages**

-You can access a full list of packages [here](./package.json).
-Shoutouts to a few packages and tools:

-- [Tailwind](https://tailwindcss.com/), for building the best DX for css styling
-- [Framer](https://github.com/framer/motion), for their beautiful animation and gesture libraries
-- [Recharts](https://recharts.org/), for building such a feature-rich charting library for React
-- [Posthog](https://posthog.com) for their amazing auto-capture analytics features
-- [react-pdf](https://github.com/wojtekmaj/react-pdf) for making such a simple plug-and-play pdf viewer
-- [Uppy](https://uppy.io/docs/uppy/) for their simple file uploader
-- [Dub.sh] (https://github.com/steven-tey/dub) To Steven and Dub, for being an inspiration on Twitter, and for building the most elegant feature preview component I've seen